TeamNewPipe/documentation/docs/02_Concept_of_LinkHandler.md

 - `LinkHandler` are ReadOnly
 - LinkHandler are also used to determine which part of the extractor can handle a certain link.
-- In order to get one you must either call [fromUrl()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandlerFactory.html#fromUrl-java.lang.String-) or [fromId()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandlerFactory.html#fromId-java.lang.String-) of the the coresponding `LinkHandlerFactory`.
+- In order to get one you must either call [fromUrl()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandlerFactory.html#fromUrl-java.lang.String-) or [fromId()](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/org/schabi/newpipe/extractor/linkhandler/LinkHandlerFactory.html#fromId-java.lang.String-) of the the corresponding `LinkHandlerFactory`.
 - Every type of Type of Resource has its own LinkHandlerFactory.
 Eg. YoutubeStreamLinkHandler, YoutubeChannelLinkHandler, etc.

 ### Usage

-So the typical Usage for getting a LinkHandler would look like this.
+So the typical usage for getting a LinkHandler would look like this.
 ```java
 LinkHandlerFactory myLinkHandlerFactory = new MyStreamLinkHandlerFactory();
 LinkHandler myVideo = myLinkHandlerFactory.fromUrl("https://my.service.com/the_video");